 - Cool perks: Convenient services such as dry cleaning, food discounts, on-site manicurists, prescription delivery, and yoga classes.

-- Nice-to-haves: Amenities such as bike storage, gyms, coffee shops, outdoor spaces, community spaces, reservable conference rooms, and daycare.
+- Nice-to-haves: Amenities such as bike storage, gyms, coffee shops, outdoor spaces, community spaces, reservable conference rooms, tenant experience apps, and daycare.

 - Must-haves: Comfort, safety, appearance, communication, and service.